cairo-book/cairo-book/src/ch204-01-how-builtins-work.md

 in block of cells where some cells are constrained by a validation property

+If the defined property doesn't hold, then the Cairo VM will panic.

 ## Validation Property

 A validation property defines constraints a value must